wangxiaoyunanne/docs/source/hive_sparse_graph_trend_filtering.html.md

 ## Summary of Gunrock Implementation

-The graph is preprocessed by two files.
+The input graph is preprocessed by two files.
 The first file contains the original vertices' weights and the second file contains the directed graph connectivity without weights (edge pairs only).
-These two files and a parameter(lambda1) of the directed graph edge weights are the input to the preprocessing file.
-This results in a graph, where the edges excluding the ones connecting to source or sink have edge-weights lambda1, while the edges connecting to source or sink have edge-weights as in the `vertices' weights` file.
+These two files and a parameter (`lambda1`) of the directed graph edge weights are the input to the preprocessing file.
+This results in a graph where the edges excluding the ones connecting to source or sink have edge-weights `lambda1`, while the edges connecting to source or sink have edge-weights as in the `vertices' weights` file.

 The Gunrock implementation of this application has two parts.
 The first part is the maxflow algorithm.
 We choose a push-relabel maxflow formulation, which is well-suited to parallelize on GPU with Gunrock.
 The output of this maxflow algorithm is (1) a residual graph where each edge weight is computed as `capacity - edge_flow`, and (2) a Boolean array indicating if each vertex is reachable from the source, once we have the residual graph.